-KIST - Chandler's Kindergarten Individual Skills Test which is given to all eligible students prior to the beginning of Kindergarten.
+KIST - Chandler's Kindergarten Individual Skills Test may be given to students prior to the beginning of Kindergarten.
 This evaluation assists the teacher in providing the necessary instruction for the student's social and academic growth.

 DIBELS - Dynamic Indicators of Basic Early Literacy Skills are a set of standardized, individually administered measures of early literacy development.
 They are designed to be short (one minute) fluency measures used to regularly monitor the development of pre-reading and early reading skills.
 The assessment is provided to all students several times per year with the express purpose of identifying (as early as possible) students who are not making expected progress and to assess the effectiveness of the core curriculum.